When getting a good idea of how any industry operates – it’s a good idea to start from the top and work down.

 Summary – Most Commonly Produced & Consumed Fibres & Fabrics

-- Synthetic fibre production by far outweighs natural fibre production
+Synthetic fibre production by far outweighs natural fibre production right now, and that trend is expected to continue into the future.

-- Polyester is the most commonly produced/consumer fibre, followed by cotton
+Polyester (a synthetic fibre) is the most commonly produced/consumer fibre, followed by cotton.

-- Cellulosic fibre production (natural fibres from plants) has been growing in recent years
+Cellulosic fibre production (natural fibres from plants) has been growing in in volume and market share in the recent years.

-- Future projections for fibre production by 2030 still have polyester far outweighing cotton
+Despite this growth, future projections for fibre production by 2030 still have polyester far outweighing cotton.

 Stats On Fibre Production & Consumption, & Most Common Fibres/Fabrics (By Type)